Reviewing Boeing (NYSE:BA) and Alabama Aircraft Industries (NYSE:AAIIQ)

 |N/A

-This table compares Boeing and Alabama Aircraft Industries’ gross revenue, earnings per share and valuation.
+This table compares Boeing and Alabama Aircraft Industries’ revenue, earnings per share and valuation.

 |Gross Revenue